 - Stomach sleepers.
 Again, the Firm side performs better in this case.
 I received better support when using firm side, without painful curving of the back.
 Because the Robin’s Firm side isn’t particularly stiff, it should also suit lightweight stomach sleepers.
 It’s not likely to cause painful pressure points or discOmfort.
 As for heavier stomach sleepers, the Robin might not be supportive enough for them, so they might feel more comfortable sleeping on a firmer mattress.

 Other Important Information

-- Motion transfer on the Medium side is possible, which might not work for some couples;
+- Good motion isolation on the Medium side, should work for couples;

 - Can provide reliable support for the back (on both sides of the mattress), aiding proper spinal alignment in sleepers;